 In general, most of us tend to sleep with two pillows.
-We have done some research that has shown that you should only sleep with one pillow.
+We have done some research which has shown that you should only sleep with one pillow.
 At least under your head.
-The purpose of a pillow is to slightly elevate your head so that your neck and spine are aligned and your airways remain open.
-However, depending on your sleeping position, there are exceptions to the one-pillow rule.
+The purpose of a pillow is to slightly raise your head so that your neck and spine are aligned and your airways remain open.
+Depending on your sleeping position, however, there are exceptions to the one-pillow rule.
 Find out right here how you should really use your pillows!

 The right pillow

-Now that the bad news is out of the way, we want to tell you that sleeping with a pillow doesn't have to be a bad thing.
-If you choose the right pillow, it will benefit you more than stacking pillows up to the ceiling in search of comfort.
-Multiple pillows raise your head too high and misalign your spine while providing little support for your neck.
+Now that the bad news is out of the way, we want to tell you that sleeping with one pillow does not have to be a bad thing.
+If you choose the right pillow, it will benefit you more than stacking pillows to the ceiling in search of comfort.
+Multiple pillows raise your head way too high and misalign your spine while barely supporting your neck.
 Pillows are often overlooked in the bedroom in favor of a suitable mattress, but they could also be the reason for poor sleep.
-How many pillows you should sleep with depends on what position you like to sleep in.
-So, what is the right pillow for you?
+How many pillows you should sleep with depends on the position you like to sleep in.
+So which is the right pillow for you?

 How many pillows should side sleepers use?

-If you are a side sleeper, you can use two pillows, but please do not use both for your head.
+If you are a side sleeper, you can use two pillows, but please not both for your head.
 The best way to align your spine is to have one pillow under your head and one between your knees.
-In the side sleeping position, the leg that you lay on top can pull on your spine, leading to stress in the lower back and hips.
-Try using a firm pillow between your knees so that your knees do not touch.
-A medium-firm pillow is perfect for your head.
+In the side sleeping position, the leg you place on top can pull on your spine, causing stress in the lower back and hips.
+Try using a firm pillow between your knees so that the knees do not touch.
+For your head, a medium-firm pillow is perfect.
 These two pillows together will perfectly align your spine and neck.

 How many pillows should back sleepers use?

 As a back sleeper, you are already treating your spine much better than most others.
-Technically, you are sleeping in the ideal way to maintain the health of your spine for as long as possible.
+Technically, you sleep in the ideal way to maintain the health of your spine for as long as possible.
 As long as you use the right pillows.
 To really relieve stress at the end of the day, try sleeping with a soft pillow under your knees as well as your head.
-This positioning of the two pillows keeps your spine in its natural curvature.
-The slight elevation of the knees while sleeping on your back also helps to fall asleep faster!
+By positioning the two pillows this way, your spine remains in its natural curve.
+Slightly raising the knees while sleeping on your back has also been proven to help you fall asleep faster!